-Consequently, each algebra $R_i$ provides a counterexample to the Zariski cancellation property \cite{Da, Crachiola2009}, illustrating that the intermediate ML-invariant $\ML(R_i) = \Bbbk[x]$ (neither $\Bbbk$ nor $R_i$) signals the failure of cancellation. \end{example}
+Consequently, each algebra $R_i$ provides a counterexample to the Zariski cancellation property \cite{Da, Crachiola2009}.
+This illustrates that an intermediate Makar--Limanov invariant, $\ML(R_i)=\Bbbk[x]$—neither trivial nor rigid—signals the failure of cancellation. \end{example}

-The extension of the LND methodology to the noncommutative setting has been remarkably successful, providing a unified framework that fully resolves the cancellation problem in GK-dimensions one and two.
-The key insight—that rigidity as detected by the ML-invariant implies cancellativity—has proven broadly applicable and conceptually transparent.
+The extension of locally nilpotent derivation techniques to the noncommutative setting has proved remarkably effective, yielding a coherent framework that completely resolves the cancellation problem in GK-dimensions one and two.
+The guiding principle—that rigidity, as detected by the Makar--Limanov invariant, implies cancellativity—has emerged as both robust and conceptually transparent.

-For higher-dimensional AS-regular algebras, where the picture becomes more subtle and additional techniques beyond LNDs are required, we refer the reader to Section~\ref{xxsec5}, which discusses open problems, recent developments, and promising future directions.
+In higher-dimensional Artin--Schelter regular algebras the situation becomes more subtle, and methods beyond LNDs are often required.
+We refer the reader to Section~\ref{xxsec5} for a discussion of open problems, recent developments, and promising directions for future research.